zama1024/careBnB/README.md

 # CareBNB

 CareBNB is an Airbnb inspired web application created by Md Farshid Zaman.
 It has the same features as Airbnb where a user can book homes/rooms for a given number of days in any city.
 One distinctive feature that CareBNB has is that a certain percentage of the rent(chosen by the host) will go towards charity.
 Take a look at it live at [http://www.carebnb.site](http://www.carebnb.site).
-Once signed up, a user can log in and create listings or book homes for their next vacation.
+Once signed up, users can log in and create listings or book homes for their next vacation.

 [Live Here][live]